 How To Make Maple Syrup

 More Homemade Syrup Recipes

-Here are some more of our very favorite syrup recipes.
+Here are some more of our favorite syrup recipes.
 You can easily mix and match any of these syrups with the breakfast dishes they are associated with.
 Store them in jars at room temperature.

+How To Make Maple Syrup